 The use of a super capacitor as a power supply is suitable for the entrylevel models.
 The mid-range and high-end models, due to their high amounts of data, require batteries to power the mechanism.

 Redundantly configured batteries inside the ETERNUS DX disk storage systems allow data in cache memory to be moved to non-volatile memory or to physical disk drives in the event of a power failure.
 This secured data can then be maintained in that state indefinitely.

 ■ Cached data remains secure during any power outage regardless of the duration.

 Due to various data protection laws, enterprise information and the security involved has become much more important from a corporate social responsibility standpoint.
-Laws and internal guidelines require that access to relevant stored data is restricted only to authorized users and that sensitive information is protected against unauthorized or accidental access.
+Laws and internal guidelines require that access to relevant stored data is restricted only to authorised users and that sensitive information is protected against unauthorised or accidental access.
 ETERNUS DX disk storage systems provide data encryption functions to address such requirements.